playingdicewiththeuniverse/mazegenerator_astar/README.md

-# mazegenerator_perlindijkstra
+# mazegenerator_astar
-Procedural Maze Generator using Dijkstra's Algorithm to navigate a graph weighted by Perlin Noise
+Procedural Maze Generator using the A* Search Algorithm to navigate a graph of random weights